BLuckoo/Challenge_14_NYC_Bikes/README.md

 The visualizations presented to the investors will include:

-- Length of time bikes are checked out by each gender
+- Length of time bikes are checked out by gender
-- Number of bike trips by all users and each gender for each day of the week
+- Number of bike trips by all users and gender for each day of the week
-- Number of bike trips for each type of user and gender for each day of the week
+- Number of bike trips by type of user and gender for each day of the week

 ## Results of the Analysis